 As a key part of our model is to assess dynamics following a withdrawal in livestock antibiotic usage, it is critical that the model is able to reproduce the relationship between livestock antibiotic usage and fraction of antibiotic-resistant livestock infection.
 Therefore, this livestock portion of the model was fitted using an approximate Bayesian computation sequential Monte-Carlo (ABC-SMC) to the relationship between antibiotic usage and the resistance using resistance/treatment surveillance data.
 Detailed methodology for the ABC-SMC approach can be found in Toni et al, (2009) (27).

-Resistance data was obtained from the European Food Safety Authority (EFSA) summary reports.
+Resistance data were obtained from the European Food Safety Authority (EFSA) summary reports.
 The proportion of isolates resistant to the specific antibiotic class from carcasses of broiler poultry/fattening pigs was extracted from the respective EFSA datasets (28-33).
-Antibiotic sales data was obtained from European surveillance of veterinary consumption (ESVAC) reports (34-38).
-ESVAC antibiotic sales data is found averaged for all livestock species in each country in the original surveillance report.
+Antibiotic sales data were obtained from European surveillance of veterinary consumption (ESVAC) reports (34-38).
+ESVAC antibiotic sales data are found averaged for all livestock species in each country in the original surveillance report.
 A scaling calculation was therefore required to convert the generic antibiotic sales to a value specific to the modelled livestock host with sales described as grams per population correction unit, g/PCU (Table S1).
 Note that due to a lack of accurate country-level antibiotic usage data, sales were assumed to be a proxy for usage.
 Mentions of “usage” are therefore in reference to the ESVAC sales data.
 Details of the raw datasets and data manipulation of the ESVAC and EFSA datasets can be found in the supplementary information.

 Four case studies were chosen to aid model parameterisation and to ground the model with EU epidemiological surveillance data.
 These case studies were: 1) ampicillin-resistant non-typhoidal salmonella in broiler poultry to humans from 2014-2018, 2) tetracycline-resistant non-typhoidal salmonella in broiler poultry to humans from 2014-2018, 3) ampicillin-resistant non-typhoidal salmonella in fattening pigs to humans from 2015-2018 and 4) tetracycline-resistant non-typhoidal salmonella in fattening pigs to humans from 2015-2018.